 The examiners verified the Company's complaint registry, dated January 1, 2007, through December 31, 2009.
-The registry did not have any complaints.
+The registry contained a total of one complaint.
+They reviewed the one complaint that went through DIFP.
+There were none that went directly to the Company.

-The review consisted of a review of the nature of each complaint, the disposition of the complaint, and the time taken to process the complaint as required by §375.936(3), RSMo, and 20 CSR 100-8.240.
+The review consisted of a review of the nature of each complaint, the disposition of the complaint, and the time taken to process the complaint as required by §375.936(3), RSMo, and 20 CSR 100-8.040.